microsoft-healthcare-madison/demo-auc-app/README.md

 - [x] Make a CDS Hook Service to *always* launch a SMART card for draft orders
   - [x] Refactor the AUC logic into a module, enabling use in the hook too.
   - [x] Write a new CDS Hook server to be run with npm
+- [ ] Complete the App
+  - [ ] Enable the EHR to close the form with a `ui.done` message
-- [ ] Enable the form to read the draft order from the fhir client on load
+  - [x] Enable the form to read the draft order from the fhir client on load
   - [ ] Enable writes to the form to update the draft order in the EHR

 V2 TODO
 -------